CPD OR CME ACTIVITY

 You must reflect on your CPD activity.
 Use this scheme in your CPD comment textbox section –

-A brief example of what you could write in the MAG comment box about attending courses is as below –
+A brief example of what you could write in the CPD section comment boxes about your cpd is as below –